-This post is a guest post by Matthew Dresden, one of my firm’s China attorneys.
+This post is by Matthew Dresden, one of our China attorneys.
 Matthew is fluent in Chinese and also conversant in Thai.
 Before attending law school, Matthew spent eight years in Hollywood, as an independent filmmaker and as a production executive for Roger Corman’s Concorde-New Horizons Pictures.
 Matthew now mixes his China law knowledge and his film background to assist Mathew Alderson in representing foreign companies involved in China’s film industry.

 On Wednesday last week, The Los Angeles Times had a fascinating article about the latest skirmish in Hollywood’s quest to dominate the Chinese film market, entitled, “Warner, China Film clash on ‘Dark Knight’ debut against ‘Spider-Man.’“ China Film Group, the state-owned entity that determines movie release dates in China, has scheduled both Warner Brothers’ “The Dark Knight Rises” and Sony Pictures’ “The Amazing Spider-Man” to open on August 30.
 As this likely will significantly diminish both films’ box office take in China, the studios are understandably frustrated (to put it mildly).